78 Sights in Leipzig, Germany (with Map and Images)

 Wiederitzsch Church is a church building of the Evangelical Lutheran Church of Saxony in the Leipzig district of Wiederitzsch.
 Its Romanesque parts date back to the 12th century.
 It stands on the former cemetery and enjoys monument protection.

-The Hohenheida church is a church building of the Evangelical Lutheran state church in Saxony in the Hohenheida district of Leipzig.
-It is slightly increased on the Anger of the former village, is surrounded by the cemetery and forms the center of the old village center.
-She enjoys monument protection.
+The Hohenheida Church is a church building of the Evangelical Lutheran Church of Saxony in the Hohenheida district of Leipzig, Germany.
+It stands slightly elevated on the green of the former village, is surrounded by the cemetery and forms the centre of the old village centre.
+It enjoys monument protection.

 The Zeitgeschichtliches Forum Leipzig is a museum of contemporary German history.
 The museum was opened in 1999 and focuses on the history of the German division, everyday life in the communist dictatorship of the GDR, and the reunification process.
 It is located in the Grimmaische Strasse in the city center of Leipzig, Germany.
 A landmark of the museum is the sculpture The Step of the Century by Wolfgang Mattheuer in front of it.